-Telephone: (517) 373-5383 Fax: (517) 373-1986 TDD: (517) 373-0543 Senate Bills 398 and 399 (as reported without amendment) Sponsor: Senator Dave Jaye Committee: Hunting, Fishing and Forestry Date Completed: 4-7-99 RATIONALE Several highly publicized ice rescues on Lake St. Clair have alerted many people to the dangers and costs associated with ice fishing despite official warnings to stay off the ice.
+Telephone: (517) 373-5383 Fax: (517) 373-1986 TDD: (517) 373-0543 Senate Bill 398 (as passed by the Senate) Senate Bill 399 (Substitute S-2 as passed by the Senate) Sponsor: Senator Dave Jaye Committee: Hunting, Fishing and Forestry Date Completed: 11-5-99 RATIONALE Several highly publicized ice rescues on Lake St. Clair last winter alerted many people to the dangers and costs associated with ice fishing despite official warnings to stay off the ice.
 High winds can create waves that can work with currents to break apart sections of ice and strand anglers out in the water.
 In December 1998, 18 ice fishermen were rescued when strong winds broke off an ice floe and pushed the fishermen and rescuers seven miles out into Lake St. Clair before a U.S. Coast Guard helicopter rescued them.
 Several men nearly died after they were capsized into the water when a rescue Hovercraft lost power and deflated.
 Three fishermen were hospitalized for severe hypothermia, one was treated for an ankle injury, and four firefighters were treated for minor hypothermia.
 According to a Detroit News article (2-10-99), the rescue operation cost an estimated \$50,000 to \$70,000.
 In a separate incident, a 14-foot rescue boat sank during an effort to rescue two fishermen from an ice floe that broke away further north on Lake St. Clair's Anchor Bay.
 In February 1999, five fishermen were rescued by a Hovercraft and at least 30 were rescued from ice floes on Lake St. Clair after warm temperatures and strong winds created cracks in parts of the ice.
-According to an article in the Detroit Free Press (12-30-98), the Coast Guard Station in St. Clair Shores reports that 90% of the ice rescues are for ice fishermen.
+According to an article in the Detroit Free Press (12-30-98), the Coast Guard Station in St. Clair Shores reported that 90% of the ice rescues are for ice fishermen.
 Although warnings are posted, law enforcement agencies cannot prevent ice fishermen from going out into unsafe ice conditions.
 Many people believe that reckless ice fishermen should be held responsible for their actions.
 Therefore, it has been suggested that the law should establish penalties for repeated ice fishing rescues.
-CONTENT Senate Bill 399 would amend the Natural Resources and Environmental Protection Act to provide that if an individual ventured onto ice for the purpose of ice fishing, including but not limited to placing or removing a shanty for fishing, and were rescued because of unsafe ice conditions, the individual would receive a warning for the first rescue; would be responsible for a State civil infraction and a \$500 fine for the second rescue; and would be responsible for a State civil infraction, a \$1,000 fine, and a three-year suspension of ice fishing privileges, as well as liable to the rescuing agency, for the third or subsequent rescue.
+CONTENT Senate Bill 399 (S-2) would amend the Natural Resources and Environmental Protection Act to establish civil penalties for individuals who had to be rescued due to unsafe ice conditions.
 These provisions would be repealed three years after the bill's effective date.
 Senate Bill 398 would amend the L.E.I.N.
-Policy Council Act to require that the policy and rules of the L.E.I.N. (law enforcement information network) Policy Council ensure access to information on warnings and determinations of responsibility for State civil infractions proposed under Senate Bill 399.
+Policy Council Act to require that the policy and rules of the L.E.I.N.
+(Law Enforcement Information Network) Policy Council ensure access to information on warnings and determinations of responsibility for State civil infractions proposed under Senate Bill 399.
 The Council would have to submit proposed rules for public hearing under the Administrative Procedures Act, within six months after the bill's effective date.
 The bills are tie-barred to each other.